mostaphaRoudsari/ladybug-primer/text/components/Sunpath_Shading.md

 * ##### sunWindowCenPt
 The center point of the "sunWindowCrvs" and "sunWindowMesh" geometry.
 It is calculated for analysisGeometry area centroid.
 Use this point to move "sunWindowCrvs" and "sunWindowMesh" geometry around in the Rhino scene with the grasshopper's "Move" component. - Connect this output to a Grasshopper's "Point" parameter in order to preview the "sunWindowCenPt" point in the Rhino scene.
 * ##### sunWindowCrvs
 Geometry of the sun window based on 3D polar sun path diagram.
-Perpendical curves represent solar time hours.
+Perpendicular curves represent solar time hours.
 Horizontal arc curves represent sun paths for: 21st December, 21st November/January, 21st October/February, 21st September/March, 21st August/April, 21st July/May, 21st June.
 The whole sunWindowCrvs geometry output is calculated for analysisGeometry area centroid.
 * ##### sunWindowMesh
 Sun window mesh based on 3D polar sun path diagram.
 It is calculated for analysisGeometry area centroid.
 Black areas represent 100% shaded portions of the sun window (of both active and inactive quadrants).
-Darker green and green areas represent partially shaded portions from the coniferous and deciduous trees, respectively. - It is calculated ONLY if data is supplied to the "ACenergyPerHour_" input".
+Darker green and green areas represent partially shaded portions from the coniferous and deciduous trees, respectively. - It is calculated ONLY if data is supplied to the "ACenergyPerHour_" input" !
 * ##### legend
-A legend of the sunWindowMesh.
-Connect this output to a Grasshopper's "Geo" parameter in order to preview the legend separately in the Rhino scene.
+A legend of the sunWindowMesh. - Connect this output to a Grasshopper's "Geo" parameter in order to preview the legend separately in the Rhino scene.
 * ##### legendBasePt
 Legend base point, which can be used to move the "legend" geometry with grasshopper's "Move" component. - Connect this output to a Grasshopper's "Point" parameter in order to preview the "annalysisPts" geometry in the Rhino scene.
 * ##### quadrantCentroids